 During this early research dive, something else began to come into focus, something about myself not my child.
 I encountered multiple sources discussing how autism in non-male persons can look very different than it does in men and boys.
 Much of what I read resonated intensely with my own experiences.
 Then my mom kept mentioning that as a child I was so much like my autistic first-born.
 “But… you did that too.”
 “But… you were just like that at that age.”
 “I have seen that exact look on your face when you were little.”
 I was defensive.
 I thought she was intimating that his diagnosis was incorrect, but no. She was trying to gently tell me she thought I was also autistic.

 Around this same time a parent online, a stranger to me and a fellow lawyer, let me work through my doubts and confusion in a long thread.
-He encouraged me to seriously take a look at the neurotypes in our family and to consider heritability instead of falling down the rabbit hole of searching for an environmental “cause” for my child’s autistic neurology.
+He encouraged me to seriously take a look at the neurotypes in our family and to consider heritability instead of falling down the rabbit hole of searching for an environmental toxin “cause” for my child’s autistic neurology.
 Dots started connecting slowly, slowly.
-A year after our first child was diagnosed, I was also diagnosed.
-Less than a year later, our second child was diagnosed with autism.
+A year after my first child was diagnosed, I was also diagnosed.
+Less than a year later, my second child was diagnosed with autism.

-In part, I sought a formal evaluation because I found the relationship between my posttraumatic stress injuries and the autistic traits incredibly mushy, gray, and confusing.
+In part, I sought a formal evaluation because I found the relationship between my posttraumatic stress injuries and autistic traits incredibly mushy, gray, and confusing.
 While I fully support self-identification as a valid means of claiming autistic identity, I wanted some professional insight into this murky land where autism and trauma intersected.
 Where was the line between the two?
 There seemed to me to be several similarities.
 Wasn’t it obvious to other people how many similarities there were?
 Why was I struggling to find more written about the relationship between complex trauma and autism?
 Where was the research on this?
 I chose a female Psychologist for my evaluation, fearing that a male autism specialist might perpetuate male-bias during my evaluation process.
 The Psychologist I chose had expertise in autism evaluation.
 She also had a great deal of experience with trauma.
 I felt confident that she was able to work around the male-bias in autism diagnostics and parse out my autistic traits and my posttraumatic stress injuries.
-In other words, I was able to trust her opinion almost as much as I trusted my own.
+In other words, I was able to trust her opinion almost as much as I trusted my own self-identification.
 I already knew I was autistic.
 I felt nearly certain.
 After all, in 2007 when I was first realizing I had serious posttraumatic stress injuries, I had also confronted my parents and asked if they had hidden an autism diagnosis from me all these years.
 I knew.
 But it took my first child being diagnosed and the burgeoning writings on male bias in autism science for me to fully believe my own intuition.

 After my diagnosis, I began to tackle my questions about autism and trauma indirectly.
-If I couldn’t find much by researching autism and trauma head-on, I could at least start to follow research on the systems that appeared to be involved in both neurological manifestations such as the autonomic nervous system and amygdala.
+If I couldn’t find much by researching autism and trauma head-on, I could at least start to follow research on the systems that appeared to be involved in both neurological manifestations such as the autonomic nervous system.
 It is very important to note that this stuff is not easy for me to digest or discuss.
 As the above description of my experience and education indicates, I don’t have formal training in neuroscience or its related disciplines.
 As I step into this new project, I am asking myself if this lack of training disqualifies me.
 I don’t think so.
 I still believe I have something worth saying on these topics by virtue of my own lived experience.
 I also have good training in research and writing.
 And who knows?
 Perhaps I’ll end up pursuing further formal training.
 Time will tell.
 And we all start somewhere.
 I’m starting from here.